| The Case for a National Individual Investment

 differently than a UBI.
 A UBI would be seen as charity provided by the

+rich, whereas the NIIP would be seen as earned.
 A UBI is a mechanism for again trying to treat the consequences of

 concentrated capital ownership while doing nothing to actually change the